 One of his first actions in 441 was to bless the missionary efforts of St. Patrick and to ordain him as Bishop of Ireland.

 A tension in Church leadership between Papal primacy and Collegiality of the Bishops was developing over theological questions.
 Rome was the place of martyrdom for Saints Peter and Paul, two great Apostles of the Church.
 The Bishop of Rome as successor to St. Peter was generally given a leadership role, as seen with Clement of Rome in his First Letter to the Corinthians in 96 AD.
 Rome's position as the capital of the Roman Empire was also supportive of a leadership role for the Bishop of Rome.

-The Council of Ephesus in 431 recognized Mary as Theotokos or Mother of God, which was intrinsic to the human nature of Christ.
+The Council of Ephesus, the Third Ecumenical Council, in 431 recognized Mary as Theotokos or Mother of God, which was intrinsic to the human nature of Christ.
 However, controversy between the Schools of Antioch and Alexandria raged on concerning the relation of Christ's human and divine natures.
-Pope Leo made a study of the theological question and addressed a letter known as the Tome, a masterpiece of dogmatic theology and a synthesis of the two opposing schools.
-The Council of Chalcedon in 451 was the fourth ecumenical council, which ultimately supported Leo's stance that Christ had two natures, Divine and human in perfect harmony, in hypostatic union in one Person.
-Resolution of the controversy by Leo was important to the primacy of the Pope and unity of the West.
+Pope Leo synthesized the two schools in a letter known as the Tome, a masterpiece of dogmatic theology.
+The Council of Chalcedon in 451 was the Fourth Ecumenical Council, which ultimately supported Leo's stance that Christ had two natures, Divine and human in perfect harmony, in hypostatic union in one Person.
+This set the theology for Western and Byzantine theology and was important to European unity and the primacy of the Pope.
 Eastern Christians in Armenia, Syria, Egypt, Ethiopia, and India who still believed that Christ was one incarnate nature of the Word of God were called Monophysites and formed the Oriental Orthodox Churches.

 1, 4, 5, 7, 16